MicrosoftDocs/windows-dev-docs/hub/dev-environment/tips.md

 ---
 title: Tips for improving your development workflow on Windows 10
-description: Tips for improving your development workflow on Windows 10.
+description: Tips that will help improving your performance and make your development workflow more efficient and enjoyable on Windows 10.
 author: mattwojo
 ms.author: mattwoj
 manager: jken